bitblitter/stump/README.md

 stump
 =====

-A minimal framework for very small web applications
+A minimal PHP framework for very small web applications

+Using idiorm for database access right now.